ml-research/LlavaGuard/README.md

    CUDA_VISIBLE_DEVICES=0 python3 -m sglang.launch_server --model-path AIML-TUDA/LlavaGuard-13B --tokenizer-path llava-hf/llava-1.5-13b-hf --port 10000
    CUDA_VISIBLE_DEVICES=0 python3 -m sglang.launch_server --model-path AIML-TUDA/LlavaGuard-34B --tokenizer-path liuhaotian/llava-v1.6-34b-tokenizer --port 10000
    ```
-#### 3. Perform model inference
+#### 2. Perform model inference
-After setting up the server, you can run a python script to perform inference with LlavaGuard.
+After setting up the server, you can run a Python script to perform inference with LlavaGuard.
 E.g.
    ```sh
    python my_script.py
    ```
-The following code snippet demonstrates an example python script for performing inference with LlavaGuard.
+The following code snippet demonstrates an example Python script for performing inference with LlavaGuard.
-You can use and image of your choice and our default safety taxonomy provided below as the prompt.
+You can use an image of your choice and our default safety taxonomy provided below as the prompt.
 ```python
 import sglang as sgl
 from sglang import RuntimeEndpoint